FluffySpectre/vscode-pair-prog/README.md

 - **Collaborative Whiteboard** - Shared canvas with pen, shapes, arrows, text, undo/redo, zoom/pan, and save as PNG
 - **Terminal Sharing** - Host streams terminal output to the client as a read-only remote terminal
 - **Edit Access Control** - Client connects read-only by default; host can grant edit access
-- **Session Discovery** - Auto-discovers sessions on LAN, plus manual address entry and invite links
+- **Session Discovery** - Auto-discovers sessions on LAN, or connect via an optional relay server for remote pairing
 - **Passphrase Protection** - Optionally protect sessions with a passphrase
 - **Virtual Filesystem** - Client views files in-memory with no local disk writes